Indoor Plants

 Have you ever bought a Spider Plant (aka Airplane Plant, botanical name: Chlorophytum comosum) that just never grows “baby spiders”, or runners, no matter how well you take care of it?
 Instead of questioning your method of watering or fertilizing your Spider Plant, may be first of all, you should examine your plant and check whether or not it really is a Spider Plant!
 Because instead of a Spider Plant, it could be a Bichetii Grass.

 Bichetii Grass (aka False Lily Turf, Siam Lily, botanical name: Chlorophytum bichetii) is in the same genus as Spider Plant, a very common variegated form of Chlorophytum laxum.
-Read the rest of this entry »
+Continue reading Is It Really a Spider Plant?
+Or a Bichetii Grass?

 My Episcia Ronnie (aka Flame Violet) is growing very well.
 It has grown many stolons, with some of them getting pretty long, and starting to tie up with one another.
 To prevent my Episica Ronnie from growing into a tangled mess of stolons, I knew I better change the container and repot the plant as soon as possible.